9-Reasons why God seems to hear but ignore prayers

 In the book of Daniel 10:12, the prophet Daniel became anxious because his prayer seemed unheard.
 An angel appeared and said,

 “Do not be afraid; the first day you set your heart on understanding this and on humbling yourself before your God, your words were heard.”

 The angel was on his way to help Daniel but got caught in a battle (against demonic forces).
 Michael, a chief prince, and a mighty angel, came to help him.
 From the first day, God answered his prayers.
 (Read full commentary)

 → Teens lost at sea, God answers with “Amen.”

 The “Daniel” story may not apply to everyone, but surely, God hears our prayers.
-We must always examine our motives, and what God is teaching us when He seems quiet.
+With a humble heart, ask God what we need to do in times of unanswered prayers.